-"With the numbers we are seeing, I just do not think we need a superspreader event," Commissioner Randy Hague said.
+“With the numbers we are seeing, I just do not think we need a superspreader event,” said commissioner Randy Hague.

 Organizers of the event made a last-ditch effort to move the event forward at West Park — changing the day to a one-day event, eliminating camping and not inviting out-of-state troops to the day.

-Ultimately, those moves were not enough to save the event after the commission — which also serves as the county board of health — approved moving back to Phase 3 of the county COVID-19 reopening plan last week.
+Ultimately, those moves were not enough to save the event after the commission — which also serves as the county board of health — approved moving back to Phase III of the county COVID_19 reopening plan last week.
 That led to a limiting of the size of groups to 45.

 • Received an update on the Wheatstate Fire.
 The fire is out, though the grassland fire index is in high and extreme categories this week.
 Patrols have been created to monitor the area between Burnac and Wheatstate Roads.

 • Received an update on COVID-19 from the health department.

 • Approved sending a request for bids for the replacement of a rescue boat for the parks department.

 • Reviewed estimates for the construction of a bait shot at East Park.
 Approved moving forward with a building purchase from Sturdi-Built at a cost of $38,671.
 Construction may start in about six months.

 • Reviewed a general public transportation grant application.

 • Approved the installation of sneeze guards in district court using CARES act funds.